ha5dzs/optitrack-motive-file-converter/README.md

 ### The config files

 There are now two config files.
-Both of them are placed in the same directory where the exectuable is.
+Both of them are placed in the same directory where the executable is.
 The code finds the absolute paths itself, so you don't have to specify anything.

 The first one is `ReconstructionSettings.motive` in XML syntax, and this file is the same as the one bundled with the batch processor.
 Without knowing the internal workings of how Motive processes the camera data, these don't really mean much to the end user.